PhDMeiwp/basicTrendline/README.md

 ## Details

 The linear models (line2P, line3P, log2P) in this package are estimated by **lm** function, while the **nonlinear models (exp2P, exp3P, power2P, power3P)** are estimated by **nls** function (i.e., **least-squares method**).
-<br>The argument 'Pvalue.corrected' is workful for non-linear regression only.
+<br>The argument 'Pvalue.corrected' is only valid for non-linear regression.
 <br>If "Pvalue.corrected = TRUE", the P-vlaue is calculated by using "Residual Sum of Squares" and "Corrected Total Sum of Squares (i.e. sum((y-mean(y))^2))".
-<br>If "Pvalue.corrected = TRUE", the P-vlaue is calculated by using "Residual Sum of Squares" and "Uncorrected Total Sum of Squares (i.e. sum(y^2))".
+<br>If "Pvalue.corrected = FALSE", the P-vlaue is calculated by using "Residual Sum of Squares" and "Uncorrected Total Sum of Squares (i.e. sum(y^2))".

 ## Note